7 March 2023 Trench Grilles

 As mentioned before, you should ensure the trench heating system and grille is regularly cleaned and maintained.
 This is so that people with respiratory or allergy health issues do not become triggered by dust or allergens being pushed around the room.
 A health consideration that could be overlooked quite easily, but is entirely necessary.

 Finally, there is also the small consideration of the trench being monitored or supervised whilst being cleaned.
 Due to the grille needing to be removed in order to vacuum the trench, plus the cleaning of the grille itself, there may be a small period of time where there is, to put it simply, a big hole in the floor.
-Especially in busy office buildings, this can be a safety concern as if people aren’t being vigilant about where they’re walking.
-This could cause injury and, in a work situation, open yourself up to compensation claims that could easily be avoided.

 Therefore, if for any reason an open trench has to be left momentarily unsupervised, which we really don’t recommend, you should at the very least put up a sign to raise awareness of the hazardous area.
 If possible, rope off the area entirely to deter people going near it.